 Author: Alan Fram

-The Democratic candidate for governor was defeated in Virginia and badly defeated in New Jersey, two bluer states.
-These setbacks made party leaders — and moderates and progressives — eager to enact influential legislation and show that they know how to govern.
-Democrats cannot allow chaos to continue in the year leading up to the midterm election, which could cause Republicans control of Congress.
+The Democratic candidate for governor was defeated in Virginia and in New Jersey, two states that are more blue-colored.
+These setbacks have made party leaders — and moderates and liberals — eager to enact influential legislation and show that they know how to govern.
+Democrats should not create chaos in the year leading up to the midterm elections.
+This could lead to Republicans regaining control of Congress.

-The $1.85 trillion 10-year-old measure to support families and climate change was canceled after moderates asked the nonpartisan Congressional Budget Office for an estimate of the cost.
+After moderates asked Congressional Budget Office, a non-partisan agency, to estimate the cost, the $1.85 trillion, 10-year measure to support family, health and climate change programs was canceled.
 Biden’s hopes of achieving two-pronged success were dashed by the postponement after both bills were passed.

 But in the evening break facilitated by Biden and the leaders of the House of Representatives, if the Budget Office’s estimates were consistent with the preliminary figures provided by the White House and Congressional tax analysts, five moderates later agreed to support the bill.
 The agreement, in which lawmakers promised to vote on the environmental and social bill within the week of November 15, is an important step towards the House of Representatives voting, which could eventually be sent to Senate.

 Biden made the following statement in writing earlier this Saturday: “People will look back at history and see that this is the moment when the United States wins the 21st-century economic competition.”